fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-15-diy-4g-broadband.md

 - A router with OpenWRT (ROOter build) and a 4G dongle plugged into the USB slot.
 - and you have a SIM card from your mobile provider.

-Now, you have all the hardware sortd, just go ahead and top up your SIM card with €20 if you haven't already done so.
+Now, you have all the hardware ready, just go ahead and top up your SIM card with €20 if you haven't already done so.

 Once you put it all together, you should be able to turn on the router and start surfing the web.
 Keep an eye on your signal strength and move the router to the best place in your home where you get the best signal.
 For me, that is in the attic.